Ismail-Sadaqat/DeepLearning-CR-Allocation/README.md

 - **Python:** Used for the central node's software on the Raspberry Pi, including the DL algorithms.
 - **C++:** Used for programming Arduino nodes for sensor data collection and communication.
 - **TensorFlow Lite:** Used for model compression (quantization to Float 16) to enable efficient deployment on resource-limited devices like the Raspberry Pi.
 The model size was reduced by 83% (from 48.12 MB to 8.02 MB).
 - **GNU Radio:** Used for configuring SDRs and capturing I/Q samples for dataset creation.

+### Repository Contents
+/code:
+/docs: